-Open Doors works through local partners to strengthen Christians in Bangladesh by providing Bibles, training for Christians and church leaders, socio-economic aid and legal support.
+Open Doors works through local partners to strengthen Christians in Tajikistan by providing Bibles, training for Christians and church leaders, socio-economic aid and legal support.

 God our Father, we pray for Your people in Tajikistan.
 We ask You to give courage and hope to pastors and church leaders, and to every believer who follows You.
 We pray for those Christians who have been detained for their faith; we ask that, in Your power, they would be released and reunited with their families and communities.
 We also lift up Your followers who have risked the wrath of their families and communities to follow You.
 Amen.